HEERA ALAYA

 Scarpetta?

-Your cook will be happy, and your dishwasher will be more pleased—I performed a scarpetta of scarpetta’s!
-You are lucky to have the bowl intact
+Your cook will be pleased, and your dishwasher will be more pleased—I performed a scarpetta of scarpetta’s!
+You are lucky to have the bowl still intact.

 [Laughter]

-One [cook].
-My colleague is a woman, and sometimes I help her.
+I have one [cook].
+My colleague is a woman, and I occasionally assist her.

-How do you function if your cook has something pressing to take care of or falls sick?
+How do you manage if your cook has pressing matters to attend to or falls ill?

 Sì.Sì.
 My mother was a good cook; I learned from her.
-People come to the bar and want a platter with their drinks.
-So it’s essential to know how to cook.
+People come to the bar and often request a platter to accompany their drinks, so it’s essential for me to know how to cook.

 Long ago, wine was poured [gestures with her hands] into a bottle, a fiaschetta, and sold.

-Fiaschetta means flask, and Fantappié is the owner’s family name, so the bar’s name, Fiaschetteria Fantappié, translates into ‘wine in Fantappié flasks.’
+The term fiaschetta translated to flask, and Fantappié is the owner’s family name, so the bar’s name, Fiaschetteria Fantappié, translates to ‘wine in Fantappié flasks.’

 Sì.Sì.
 Perfect.